liuzhimei/M1coursework/README.md

 # M1 Coursework

+The main goal of this coursework is to build an inference pipeline which can successfully add two handwritten MNIST digits.

 This repository contains the code and dependencies required for running the `M1coursework.ipynb` Jupyter Notebook.
 Follow the steps below to set up the environment and run the notebook.

 ---